bergran/fast-api-project-template/README.md

 # FastApi base project

-This is a base project to start project very easy fast api app from FastApi.
+This is a base project to start project very easy fast api app from FastApi with python >3.6 version.

 ### How to install?